 The president is always a member of Universities UK, and is elected for two academic years.
 Presidents are only eligible for re-election by special resolution.
 The election is conducted by the method of single transferable vote of the members of Universities UK.

-Professor Buckingham has been Vice-Chancellor of Brunel since 2012 following a number of senior leadership positions at Imperial College London and Charing Cross and Westminster Medical School.
+Professor Buckingham has been Vice-Chancellor of Brunel University London since 2012 following a number of senior leadership positions at Imperial College London and Charing Cross and Westminster Medical School.
 She has been an active member of UUK, supporting policy developments and using her experience of working with research funders, professional bodies, industry, NHS, the government and various national and international organisations to represent the sector at select committees and political meetings.
 Professor Buckingham was first elected to the Board of UUK in 2014 and was elected Treasurer in 2016.
 Throughout her career Julia has combined research and education with supporting the broader aspects of academic life through work with the research councils, medical charities and learned societies.
 She has published widely in her field, served on numerous national and international review panels and received a number of prestigious awards and honours for her work; she was awarded a CBE in 2018 for services to Biology and Education and elected to a Fellowship of the Academy of Medical Sciences in 2019.
 She is currently a Director of Imperial College Health Partners and of the National Centre for Universities and Business, Chair of The Concordat Strategy Group, supporting the career development of researchers, and Chair of the Athena SWAN Review Steering Group.